 Of course, I didn’t open the door.

-I heard what I presumed were hotel employees arguing with Linda in Tagalog, and thankfully the voices outside the door finally ceased.
+I then heard what I presumed were hotel employees arguing with Linda in Tagalog, and thankfully the voices outside the door finally ceased.

 “So, you thought a crazy, drugged girl coming to the room was funny,” I said to Zeny as I took her once again in my arms.

 I was awakened in the morning by a pounding on the door.
 Not again, I thought.
-But then I heard Dino’s voice.
+But then I heard Ingemi’s voice.
 I got out of bed and wrapped a towel around my waist and answered the door.